 Online referral form

 Many conditions can be managed yourself.
-There is a great index of conditions and treatments on the NHS Health Choices webpage.
+There is a great index of conditions and treatments on the NHS Health Choices webpage or else you can find further information on our eConsult page.
 A selection of the most common conditions are below.

 It is useful to have a Home Medicine Cabinet as minor illness, minor injuries or aches and pains are very common and having such items to hand can help with immediate self-care.
 Your local pharmacy can also give advice and information on over the counter medicines.
 Always follow dosage directions and store medicines away from children.
 Seek further advice if symptoms worsen or persist.
 For further advice see under Pharmacy or or NHS 111.